-We will compare CELDT scores from October 2016 to October 2017.
+We will compare CELDT scores from October 2015 to October 2016.

-Actions to be Taken Time alline Person(s) Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount , , , EL Specialist (20 hours) Salary for paraeducator LCFF - Supplemental 20,258 Provide EL professional development for the purpose of effectively increasing EL students' English language acquisition and developing proficiency in the core academic content areas.
+Actions to be Taken Ti Ii Person(s) Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Paraeducator to provide small group ELD instruction to English Learner Students at Beginner through Intermediate levels.
+Students at Early Advanced and above levels will be assessed and provided support in this program as needed, or in the regular classroom.
+EL Specialist (20 hours) Salary for paraeducator LCFF - Base 20,258 Measures: We will see growth of at least one proficiency level from fall 2015 to fall 2016 with the students attending the small group instruction.
+Provide EL professional development for the purpose of effectively increasing EL students' English language acquisition and developing proficiency in the core academic content areas.
 The Willett EL Specialist will provide staff development, coaching, curriculum development, and direct instructional support.
 Measures: ADEPT, CELDT, and formative assessments.
-Start Date: 8/24/2016 Completion Date: 6/10/2017 District EL Coordinator, Site Principal EL Specialist .40 FTE District Funded 30,000
+8/16/2015 Completion Date : 6/11/2016 District EL Coordinator, Site Principal EL Specialist .40 FTE District Funded 30,000